philipwalton/blog/_posts/2012-12-22-demystifying-z-index.markdown

 }
 {% endhighlightjs %}

-If you're scratching your head right now in shock and disbelief that opacity would have any affect on which elements were stacked in front of which, welcome to the club.
+If you're scratching your head right now in shock and disbelief that opacity would have any effect on which elements were stacked in front of which, welcome to the club.
 I was similarly shocked when I first stumbled upon this issue.

 If you already knew the answer without looking, congratulations.
 Send me your resume!
 If you're still a little bit confused, keep reading.
 Hopefully this article will make things more clear.